aragon/client/README.md

 ## Releases

-The Aragon client undergoes a number of different deployments, based on build environments, major release timelines, and quality assurance checks.

-For more information about each official release, see our [releases page](https://github.com/aragon/aragon/releases).
+The Aragon client is automatically deployed to IPFS with each new commit to `master`, via [Fleek](https://fleek.co/).
+The latest builds are available at [`client.aragon.org`](https://client.aragon.org/) or through an IPFS gateway, like [`ipfs.io/ipns/client.aragon.org`](https://ipfs.io/ipns/client.aragon.org/).

 ### aragonPM

-Regular updates, with incrementing minor or patch versions, are published onto the `aragon.aragonpm.eth` on-chain repository for all supported Ethereum environments.
+"Checkpointed" releases, tagged in our [releases page](https://github.com/aragon/aragon/releases), are published on-chain onto the `aragon.aragonpm.eth` aragonPM repository for all supported Ethereum environments (mainnet and Rinkeby testnet).

-These should be seen as "official" builds, whose distributions are secured by IPFS.
-Most users see this version of the app, due to [mainnet.aragon.org](https://mainnet.aragon.org) and [rinkeby.aragon.org](https://rinkeby.aragon.org) pointing to these builds.

-Each incremental version released through this pipeline is documented in our [releases page](https://github.com/aragon/aragon/releases).
+For a long time (2018-2020), these releases were our primary "official" builds.
+With [Fleek](https://fleek.co/), however, we now relegate these on-chain deployments as historical backups in case a user wants to use an older version.

 #### Secrets

 A number of environment secrets are required during publishing and these are sometimes different per network.

 You may either specify these secrets as environment variables or use a `.env`.
-An Aragon One encrypted file ([`.env.enc`](./.env.enc)) is included in this repo with the current secrets used in production.
+An Aragon One encrypted file ([`.env.enc`](./.env.enc)) is included in this repo with the current secrets used when publishing to aragonPM.

 To decrypt: